Graphical Forecasts for Aviation (GFA) Help

 Low Altitude: Wind data is available for levels in 500 ft. increments from SFC to 2000 ft.
 AGL and 1000 ft. increments from 2000 ft.
 AGL to 5000 ft.
 AGL.

 The graphical turbulence grid is expressed in terms of Eddy Dissipation Rate (EDR) to the 1/3 power, i.e. EDR = (m2/s3)1/3.
-The user can select flight levels in 3000 ft. increments between the surface and FL300, and in 6000 ft. increments between FL300 and FL480.
-The user also has the option to choose "LO" or "HI".
-When LO or HI is selected, the maximum EDR value is displayed for all altitudes below or at and above FL180, respectively.
+The user can select flight levels in 3000 ft. increments between FL030 and FL300, and in 6000 ft. increments between FL300 and FL480.
+The user also has the option to choose "<180" or ">180".
+When less than or greater than FL180 is selected, the maximum EDR value is displayed for all altitudes below or at and above FL180, respectively.